MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --out out_dir/
 ```

-This step creates **haploblock boundaries**, a TSV file (with header) with 2 columns (START END), as well as **haploblock hashes**, a TSV file (with header) with 3 columns (START END HASH).
-Haploblock hashes are unique identifiers for haploblocks, i.e., strings of 1/0s of length equal to the number of haploblocks.
+This step creates:
+- **haploblock boundaries**: TSV file with header and 2 columns (START END)
+- **haploblock hashes**: TSV file with header and 3 columns (START END HASH)

 For a detailed description of how haplobock boundaries are defined see [https://github.com/jedrzejkubica/Elixir-BH-2025](https://github.com/jedrzejkubica/Elixir-BH-2025) as well as Halldorsson2019.

-#### 2. Generate haploblock phased FASTA files and individual hashes:
+#### 2. Generate haploblock phased sequences:

-This step uses the 1000Genomes phased VCF file to create a phased VCF with a subset of variants for every haploblock, then it generates a phased FASTA file for each individual.
+This step generates a phased FASTA file per individual and per haploblock by extracting regions corresponding to haploblock boundaries from the VCF file.
+It creates a temporary directory in --out_dir, where it saves the consensus haploblock phased sequences.
+It also calculates the mean and average of the number of variants per haploblock, they are saved in **out_dir/variant_counts.tsv** (with 4 columns: START, END, MEAN, STDEV).

+NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, therefore create a file chr_map with one chromosome number-to-name mapping per line (e.g., "6 chr6").

 Here is the instruction for **one haploblock (TNFa)** (example):
 ```